HestHub/nix-config/blog.md

   # networking.firewall.enable = false;

   # This value determines the NixOS release from which the default
-  # settings for stateful data, like file locations and database versions
+  # Settings for stateful data, like file locations and database versions
   # on your system were taken.
-It‘s perfectly fine and recommended to leave
+It's perfectly fine and recommended to leave
-  # this value at the release version of the first install of this system.
+  # This value is at the release version of the first install of this system.
   # Before changing this value, read the documentation for this option
-  # (e.g. man configuration.nix or on https://nixos.org/nixos/options.html).
+  # (e.g., man configuration.nix or on https://nixos.org/nixos/options.html).
   system.stateVersion = "24.05"; # Did you read the comment?

 }